hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 21-reverse writes a script that reverse its input

 file 22-users_and_homes creates a script that displays all user and their home directories, sorted by users

+file 100-empty_casks is a command that finds all empty files and directories in the current directory and all sub-directories

+file 101-gifs write a script that list all the files with .gif extension in current directory and it's subdirectories

+file 102-acrostic creates a script that decoded message has to end with a new line

+file 103-the_biggest_fan writes a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most request